-- ΔRP Changes in ten-year yields explained by the changes in the risk premium required by investors who buy long-term bonds. - Model Risk Premium Invest has estimated a yield curve model which helps to interpret movements in the interest rate swap yield curve, and help to separate the contribution of various shocks.
+- Δ r^e Changes in ten-year yields resulting from revised views on future monetary policies (i.e. changes in the expected paths of future shortterm interest rates). - Changes in ten-year yields explained by the changes in the risk premium required by investors who buy long-term bonds. ΔRP - Model Risk Premium Invest has estimated a yield curve model which helps to interpret movements in the interest rate swap yield curve, and help to separate the contribution of various shocks.
 RisK Premium Invest uses this model as well as other information, especially the news flow (macroeconomic information, policy announcements, etc.), to interpret changes in ten-year rates for US-treasuries and Bunds.